Chapter 11 : Chapter Eleven - Avrille

 “Yeah, I know it’s weird.
 I’d been reading about ancient Roman history in my Muggle Studies book that day.”

 “You can pet him, if you want,” I offered hesitantly.
 Professor Snape met my eyes for a moment then reached his hand slowly forward to scratch Caligula between his ears.
-Caligula sniffed his hand briefly then allowed himself to dissolve into a floppy, purring bundle of contentment.
+Caligula made a show of sniffing his hand briefly before allowing himself to dissolve into a floppy, purring bundle of contentment.

 “And he certainly knows it,” I replied, rearranging Caligula so his head was resting on my shoulder once more.
 One thing was for sure: Caligula had not needed that extra meal in the kitchens, and my aching arms were a testament to the fact.

 “Yes, that would be great!”
 I said excitedly.
-I was really looking forward to starting work on the potion, and even more so to having personal instruction from Professor Snape himself.
+I was really looking forward to starting work on the potion, and even more so to having private tuition from Professor Snape himself.

-“Sure,” I replied, batting Caligula with slight annoyance as he was chewing on my hair.
+“Sure,” I replied, batting Caligula with slight annoyance as he was attempting to chew on my hair.
 “I’ll be down straight after lunch”

-“Till tomorrow then,” Professor Snape said with a slight nod of his head, now with a faint but definite smile on his lips.
+“‘Till tomorrow, then,” Professor Snape said with a shallow nod of his head and a faint but definite smile on his lips.
 “Good night.”
 He turned and walked back toward the dungeon staircase.